keshav2003garg/BlogScape/Readme.md

 1. Navigate to the `backend` folder: `cd backend`.
 2. Install the required dependencies: `npm install`.
 3. Create a `.env.local` file in the root of the `backend` folder.
-4. Set the following environment variables in the `.env` file:
+4. Set the following environment variables in the `.env.local` file:

 ```plaintext
 mongoURI = <your_mongodb_uri>